squad-lab/qcdrivers/src/rwth/mux/README.md

 We provide a description of how to use our driver.
 The Muxi class is initialized with a few parameters that need to be set:

-1. name: A name for the multiplexer.
+1. `name`: A name for the multiplexer.
 This is used by QCoDeS to identify the device.
-2. address: The address of the device.
+2. `address`: The VISA address of the device.
-3. BAUD: Baud rate for communication.
+3. `BAUD`: Baud rate for communication.
+Normally set to 115200.

 example usages are shown in mux_test.ipynb

-QCoDeS Parameters Description
+QCoDeS Parameters Description:

-1. C{pin}_{output}: Connection between a specific input pin and an output channel.
+1. `C{pin}_{output}`: Connection between a specific input pin and an output channel.
 Values can be 0  (disconnected) or 1 (connected).

-2. output_channel_{n}: Where n is the output channel number.
+2. `output_channel_{n}`: Where n is the output channel number.
 Returns the list of input pins connected to that output.

-3. input_channel_{n}: Where n is the input pin number.
+3. `input_channel_{n}`: Where n is the input pin number.
 Returns the list of output channels connected to that input.

-4. DAC: DAC voltage.
+4. `DAC`: DAC voltage.
 Can be set within a specified range.

-5. ADC: ADC voltage.
+5. `ADC`: ADC voltage.
 Read-only.

-6. getADCAverage(N_samples): Returns the average value of ADC over a specified number of samples.
+6. `getADCAverage(N_samples)`: Returns the average value of ADC over a specified number of samples.